qrexotwy/RandomKeyGenerator/README.md

 # RandomKeyGenerator
 Two Different Key Gens.
 Generates Set Amount Of Random Keys.
 Made In Batch.

+## Info
+If you want to make the length of the key longer just edit it in the code.

 ## About
    - The NumKeyGen generates a 16 number long key.
    - The UUIDKeyGen generates a key in the form of a UUID.